-Do you like classic art pieces?
-Antique elements and symmetry?
-How about dark wood paneling and built-in cabinetry?
-Traditional decorating relies on classic furniture pieces, symmetrical arrangements, and rich color schemes.
+Let’s start with one of the most common and well-known design styles.
+If you like classic art pieces, antique elements, symmetry and proportion, then this is the style for you.
+The traditional style relies on classic furniture pieces like those with dark wood paneling or built-in cabinetry, as well as formal, symmetrical arrangements and rich color schemes.
+It’s a look that is rooted in traditional shapes and forms, in particular those from 18th and 19th-century England and France.
 Most traditional homes have a very neutral color palette with accents brought in with artwork or floral arrangements.
-The stress is on matching furniture sets, consistency, and symmetry, so this might not be your style if you like to have the freedom to mix and match.
+Fabrics are rich and often detailed, such as velvet, silk, and damask.
+The focus is on matching furniture sets, consistency, and symmetry, so this might not be your style if you like to have the freedom to mix and match.

 Modern Style (or Mid-Century Modern Decor)